devbean/obsidian-wordpress/docs/index.md

   * XML-RPC: Enabled by default but some hosts may disable it for safety problems.
   * REST API Authentication by miniOrange: REST API is enabled by default since WordPress 4.7.
 An extra plugin named miniOrange is needed to be installed and enabled in order to protect core writable APIs.
   * REST API Authentication by application password: REST API is enabled by default since WordPress 4.7 while application password was introduced in WordPress 5.6.
 If you are OK with WordPress 5.6, this is recommended as no plugin is needed.
+  * REST API for wordpress.com only: REST API is enabled by default on wordpress.com.

   **Note** The mentioned plugins miniOrange must be installed and enabled in WordPress server and configured correctly as following steps.
 * **Show icon in sidebar**: Show WordPress logo in sidebar so you could click it